softark/dark-times/dark-times.md

 Preparing to live like a nation of dissidents

 It is possible that I will end up living like the dissidents who I defended from foreign dictatorships for so long.
 I will talk in coded terms, as I have started to do already.
-Did you think it was a coincidence that I published an article about
-Read my piece on Lovejoy and courage at The Correspondent.
-Elijah Lovejoy, a journalist who sought freedom for all and was killed by St. Louis mobs, right before the election?
+Did you think it was a coincidence that I published an article about Elijah Lovejoy, a journalist who sought freedom for all and was killed by St. Louis mobs, right before the election?
 I will try to continue to publish in foreign outlets.
 I will rearrange my life so I can fight this fight, because I am fighting for my country, and I never give up on my country or on my countrymen.

 But I need you to fight too, in the way that matters most, which is inside.
 Authoritarianism is not merely a matter of state control, it is something that eats away at who you are.
 It makes you afraid, and fear can make you cruel.
 It compels you to conform and to comply and accept things that you would never accept, to do things you never thought you would do.